Above: Gemma from ECigaretteDirect volunteered to show off her vaper’s tongue for this post!

 (That’s the positive experience – other vapers have been hit by less pleasant smells!)

 However, vaper’s tongue refers to suddenly losing your sense of taste, so unless you have just started smoking, it’s not likely to be a cause.

 Another possible cause of loss of taste.
-Other symptons to watch out for are headaches, dry mouth, tiredness and dark urine.
+Other symptoms to watch out for are headaches, sore and dry mouth, tiredness and dark urine.

 While a glass of water should help you, remember dehydration also means that you are losing salts.